Li Hongyuan incident: Similar cases

-In 2002 former Huawei employees Wang Zhijun, Liu Ning, and Qin Xuejun were reported by Huawei and detained for 2 years under suspect of breaching confidenciality.
+In 2002 former Huawei employees Wang Zhijun, Liu Ning, and Qin Xuejun were reported by Huawei and detained for 2 years under suspect of breaching confidentiality.

 In 2018 Zeng Meng, a former worker in Huawei Wireless department was also detained for 90 days.

-Apart from Li and Zeng, in December 2018 at least three other former Huawei employees having labor disputes were detained for breaching confidenciality.
-One of them pleaded guilty, one was still under detaintion, and the third one had been released after 30-day detaintion.
+Apart from Li and Zeng, in December 2018 at least three other former Huawei employees having labor disputes were detained for breaching confidentiality.
+One of them pleaded guilty, one was still under detention, and the third one had been released after 30-day detention.